KEBS MD Ongwae, senior officials arrested in poisonous sugar swoop

-Kenya Bureau of Standards Managing Director Charles Ongwae and nine other officials have been arrested over the contraband sugar scandal.
+Kenya Bureau of Standards Managing Director Charles Ongwae and nine other officials have been arrested over importation of substandard fertilizer and procurement of stickers.

 The officials who included Eric Chesire and Eric Ochieng who are senior managers at KEBS were picked up from their offices and take to the DCI headquarters for interrogation.